Testosterone is a steroid hormone found in both men and women, however men have a much higher amount present (7-8 times greater).

 This can cause low sex drive, erectile dysfunction, low sperm count, sleep problems, loss of muscle and strength, fat gain, brain fog and depression.

 So what can you do to maintain or even boost your testosterone levels?
-For a start you should look at your diet.
+We have a couple of ideas in our natural testosterone boosters article, but for a start you should look at your diet.

 Best Natural Testosterone Boosting Foods: